 Here’s something new to offer our TravelWatch readers with the October-November 2019 issue.
-Your editor, Alison Gardner and her husband, Peter, are presently on the downhill slope of a 2.5 month research trip through six European countries that began with a cruise of the Croatia coast in early August.
+Your editor, Alison Gardner and her husband, Peter, have just completed a 2.5 month research trip through six European countries that began with a cruise of the Croatia coast in early August.
 For this issue, she shares five highlights of the trip from some of the countries visited and the adventures experienced.
 These are just a taste of each one, with more in-depth feature articles to come in the future that will expand on country visits.
 One example, already published, is our colorful story on what to do around Split, Croatia.

 We sampled a one-week cruise of Croatia’s upper Adriatic coast, visiting historic coastal towns and jewel-like islands surrounded by turquoise waters.

 We stepped aboard a seven-day Teeming River cruise of Germany’s Rhine and Moselle rivers, beginning in Dusseldorf and ending in Trier.
 Wine festivals are a highlight of this cruise.

 We spent six days, 12 hours a day, at a lovely country resort to the west of Madrid, Spain, helping Spaniards improve their spoken English.
 This is a volunteer vacation we have wanted to do for 20 years, and it delivered in spades!

 Come on a mini-bus small group exploration of the southern half of Ireland with Driftwood Journeys of Discovery, 13 senior adventurers exploring the byways, not the highways, of a magical country (and we didn’t meet any leprechauns).

 If you have never heard of the town of Sintra in Portugal, you are missing a destination of rare delight.
 Check out our snapshot of Sintra, quite near Lisbon but a world away!

 We invite you to check out our Feature Link of the Month and our latest Travel Product Reviews.